Phosh

 Phosh (portmanteau of phone and shell) is a graphical user interface designed for mobile and touch-based devices initially developed by Purism.
 The project is maintained and developed by a diverse community, and is the default shell used on several mobile Linux operating systems including PureOS, Mobian and Fedora Phosh.
 It is also an option on postmarketOS, Manjaro, and openSUSE.
 Its components follow a six-week release cycle.

+Phosh is used by several vendors as their default user interface, examples are Purism's Librem 5 and Librem 11 and Furilabs' FLX1 and FLX1s.